This section of the documentation provides resources to help out when you get into trouble.

 Why will my robot move backward but not forward?

-You can disable the cliff reflex temporarily (until you reboot) by sending a flag to the control/flags topic.
-See the Example client_template, which will do this if it receives the argument "--no-cliff".
+- You can disable the cliff reflex temporarily (until you reboot) by sending a flag to the control/flags topic.
+See client_template under Examples, which will do this if it receives the argument "--no-cliff".

 Why is communication with my robot intermittent?

 One of the most trying problems when working with networked robots is data transport jitter.
 Common causes are either high volumes of traffic on your own wireless network (is someone next to you streaming a movie?) or competition with multiple wireless networks in the same area (are you in a busy IT environment?).

 There is no general fix for networking issues of this sort but under good conditions they should occur only very infrequently.
 If you do face problems, some suggestions are: